 SchoolBOX has their own in-house construction team.
 Classrooms are constructed to the specifications of the Ministry of Education, and have double the amount of structural support that is advised.
 Materials are purchased locally from small hardware stores to support the local economy.
 These videos depict several shots of classrooms during the construction phase.

 It is always a joy when a classroom is completed.
 These videos depict shots of classrooms in Leon, and Nuevo Amenecer after they have been completed.
 Students, teachers, and community members are so happy when classrooms are completed, because they see hope for the future.

 Supplies 4 Success Program: Children receiving educational packages

-SchoolBOX handed out over 16 thousand educational packages to students and teachers in 89 communities in 2015.
+SchoolBOX hands out over 18,000 educational packages to students and teachers in 100+ communities annually.
 Each students receives notebooks, pencils, a pencil sharpener, an eraser, and a ruler.
 These supplies help provide the basics for students to get an education for an entire year.
 Sometimes, school supplies can be the different between staying in school and dropping out.

 Books 4 Kids Program: Mini Library Program

 Kids loves books.
 SchoolBOX has seen the impact that a single story book can have on a child.
 The Books 4 Kids Program brings mini-libraries to schools in impoverished communities.
 Each mini-library includes two weatherproof bookcases, 250+ books (including story books, picture books, text books, reference books, and more), a globe, containers to transport the books between classes, and also teacher training.
 The books provide welcome relief to teachers that are searching for additional teaching materials.